Misspecification and Unreliable Interpretations in Psychology and Social Science: Part 2: Causal/Structural Misspecification

-Even once a researcher believes that they have accounted for the difficulties described above, and have simplified their research question or hypothesis, their consequent estimations then rest on the assumption known as \textit{ignorability}; that there are no further latent/unobserved factors that have yet to be accounted for.
+Even once a researcher believes that they have accounted for the difficulties described above, and have simplified their research question or hypothesis, their consequent estimations then rest on various assumptions such as \textit{ignorability} - that there are no further latent/unobserved factors that have yet to be accounted for.
 Figure \ref{fig:simple}(c) depicts the presence of an unobserved confounder $\mathbf{z}$.
-Particularly in cases where researchers are dealing with observational (as opposed to experimental) data, the assumption of ignorability may be strong, untestable, and unrealistic.
-Other assumptions may also be relevant, depending on the causal question being asked, such as the stable unit treatment value assumption and the positivity assumption for estimating treatment effects.
-It is important researchers familiarize themselves with all relevant assumptions and limitations before undertaking causal inference, and make them explicit in their work (e.g., when they use SEM) \citep{Grosz2020}.
+Such an assumption may be strong, untestable, and unrealistic.
+Other assumptions may also be relevant, such as the positivity and stable unit treatment value assumptions (see \textit{e.g.} \cite{Imbens2015} for a discussion of these assumptions).
+Other problems relating to the restrictive nature of such assumptions, as well as the semantic leap required to move from a graph to real-world causal relationships, are discussed by \citet{Korb1997}, \citet{VanderWeele}, \citet{Dawid2008}, \citet{Kaiser2021}, and \citet{Vowels2021DAGs}.
+It is important researchers familiarize themselves with all relevant assumptions and limitations before undertaking causal inference, and make them explicit in their work (\textit{e.g.}, when they use SEM).

-Finally, the simulations here assumed linear and additive structural equations of the form: $\mathbf{x}_1 := \theta_0\mathbf{x}_0 + \mathbf{U}_1$.
-However, and as discussed earlier, c-DAGs are general and do not restrict the functional forms relating the variables.
+The simulations above assumed linear structural equations.
+However, and as discussed earlier, c-DAGs do not restrict the functional forms relating the variables.
 Indeed, in real-world scenarios the assumption of linearity may impair the capacity of the model to estimate unbiased coefficients, in much the same way as it limited predictive models \citep{Coyle2020, vanderLaan2011, vanderLaan2014, vanderLaan2018}.
-The difficulties of effect estimation are therefore compounded by the difficulties associated with identifying an appropriate functional form for the dependencies between variables (i.e., identifying what \citealt{Blossfeld2009} calls ``effect shapes'').
+The difficulties of effect estimation are therefore compounded by the difficulties associated with identifying an appropriate functional form for the dependencies between variables (\textit{i.e.}, identifying what \cite{Blossfeld2009} calls ``effect shapes'').
 Unless the structure of the model \textit{and} its functional form sufficiently match those of the true data generating process, \textit{and} we have an identifiable causal effect, the model may be misspecified and uninterpretable.